cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 Our `(seqlen, head_dim)` Q/K/V layout (from [Design Choices](#design-choices)) is row-major along the sequence, which lines up with PyTorch/JAX defaults and with Ampere's row-major-oriented tensor ops -- so even though CuTe defaults to col-major indexing, our data and our copies will all be row-major.

 ### Linear Indexing: Colex Indexing
-With our (2,8) shape layout from earlier, CuTe allows us to index it with just one index-value, essentially treating `(2, 3)` as a flat 6-element array--we refer to this as **linear indexing**.
+With our (2,8) shape layout from earlier, CuTe allows us to index it with just one index-value, essentially treating `(2, 3)` as a flat 6-element array -- we refer to this as **linear indexing**.
 A programming language like C allows you to do the same:

 ```cpp
 int arr[2][3] = {